 When your donor’s eggs have reached maturity, we will schedule an egg retrieval.
 A careful examination will help us select the most viable eggs.
 On the same day, you, your partner, or your sperm donor will provide a sperm sample for insemination of the eggs.

 The final step in the process is in vitro fertilization (IVF) and embryo transfer.
-Typically, two to four embryos are transferred in order to increase the probability of successful implantation.
+Typically, two to three embryos are transferred in order to increase the probability of successful implantation.

 After Embryo Transfer

 It generally takes about 11 to 16 days for pregnancy to be confirmed.
 Couples could experience issues during the weeks following embryo transfer.
 A woman may experience minor vaginal bleeding and infection directly after the procedure.
 During this time, you or your surrogate should avoid alcohol, limit caffeine, avoid strenuous activities, and abstain from sexual intercourse.